 Sometimes fear may be in the way of you reaching your goals.
 Our fears may never go away completely, but it’s still important to be able to step out of your comfort zone and overcome them, at least once in a while.
 Do you want to start going to the gym, but you’re scared people will be staring at you or judging you?
 Give yourself a pep-talk and prepare yourself for facing those big scary fears.
 Take your goal seriously and don’t let anything get in your way.
 Remember that you’ve got this and reaching that goal is worth the effort.
 Trust me when I say that fear is easier to get over than regret.

-Related Reading: Dealing With Fear of Failure
+You might like: Dealing With Fear of Failure

 6- Give yourself rewards.